-- 55. Where you have identified grounds, you are entitled to submit an Academic Appeal against the following University decisions: - a) Board of Examiners' decisions; - b) Personal Extenuating Circumstances Committee decisions; - c) Unsatisfactory Progress decisions; - d) Degree Programme Director request decisions; - e) Termination of studies due to breach of Tier 4 visa rules; - f) End point assessment for an Apprenticeship Standard carried out by the University.
+55. Where you have identified grounds, you are entitled to submit an Academic Appeal against the following University decisions:

+- a) Board of Examiners' decisions: - b) Personal Extenuating Circumstances Committee decisions; - c) Unsatisfactory Progress decisions; - d) Degree Programme Director request decisions; - e) Withdrawal of Registration due to breach of Student Visa rules; - f) End point assessment for an Apprenticeship Standard carried out by the University.